 - The efficacy of levodopa in the treatment of symptomatic PD has been well established.
 It is generally the first choice for treatment if symptoms, especially bradykinesia, become troublesome.
-Levodopa is combined with the peripheral decarboxylase inhibitor carbidopa to block its conversion to dopamine in the systemic circulation and liver prior to crossing the blood-brain barrier.
-This prevents nausea, vomiting, and orthostatic hypotension (Tarsy 2018a, Tarsy 2018b). - Although highly effective in the treatment of PD symptoms, levodopa-induced complications develop within several years of starting levodopa in a substantial number of patients; complications include motor fluctuations ("wearing off" phenomenon), dyskinesia, and dystonia.
-Treatment strategies for managing levodopa-induced dyskinesia include adjusting the levodopa dose and dosing schedule or adding an additional antiparkinson medication. - Carbidopa/levodopa combination products are available as IR tablets, ER tablets and capsules, and ODTs.
+Levodopa is combined with the peripheral decarboxylase inhibitor carbidopa to block its conversion to dopamine in the systemic circulation and liver prior to crossing the blood-brain barrier. - Although highly effective in the treatment of PD symptoms, levodopa-induced complications develop within several years of starting levodopa in a substantial number of patients; complications include motor fluctuations ("wearing off" phenomenon), dyskinesia, and dystonia.
+Treatment strategies for managing levodopa-induced dyskinesia include adjusting the levodopa dose and dosing schedule or combination therapy. - Carbidopa/levodopa combination products are available as IR tablets, ER tablets and capsules, and ODTs.
 Stalevo tablets include entacapone, a COMT inhibitor, to prolong and potentiate the levodopa effect in patients who experience "wearing off".
 Duopa, an enteral carbidopa/levodopa suspension, is given as a continuous PEG-J infusion for patients with motor fluctuations in advanced PD.
 Inbrija is a levodopa inhalation powder intended to be used as an adjunct to carbidopa/levodopa therapy for the intermittent treatment of OFF episodes. - The optimum daily dosage of the levodopa combination products must be determined by careful titration in each patient. - Warnings and precautions for all of the levodopa products include falling asleep during activities of daily living, hallucinations/exacerbations of psychosis, impulse control disorders, and causation or exacerbation of dyskinesia.
 Duopa has additional warnings for gastrointestinal risk and neuropathy.
 Inbrija has a warning for bronchospasm in patients with lung disease.
 Due to the entacapone component, Stalevo has additional warnings for diarrhea, colitis, and rhabdomyolysis.
-Common AEs for the levodopa products include dyskinesias and nausea. - Guidelines for the treatment of PD recommend initiation of either a DA or carbidopa/levodopa product; either an IR or an ER product may be considered, as there appears to be no difference in the rate of motor complications.
-In late PD, motor fluctuations or dyskinesias can be managed by modifying the levodopa dose/schedule or adding an additional antiparkinson medication such as entacapone (Fox et al 2018, Miyasaki et al 2002, Oertel et al 2011, Pahwa et al 2006).
+Common AEs for the levodopa products include dyskinesias and nausea.

+• Guidelines for the treatment of PD recommend initiation of either a DA or carbidopa/levodopa product; either an IR or an ER product may be considered, as there appears to be no difference in the rate of motor complications.
+In late PD, motor fluctuations or dyskinesias can be managed by modifying the levodopa dose/schedule or adding an additional antiparkinson medication such as entacapone (Fox et al 2018, Miyasaki et al 2002, Oertel et al 2011).